isw-kudos/huddo-docs/docs/boards/howto/adding-members/index.md

 At any stage of your work, you can add members to a board.

 From within your board, select `Members` from the menu on the right-hand side.
-From here, you’ll be able to see current members or add new ones.
+From here, you will be able to see current members or add new ones.
 Type in the name of any colleague or group in your organisation in the add members field, or type in an email address of someone who is external to your organisation.

 Don’t forget to click the `Add Members` button before closing the window.

 New members will be notified that they have been invited to your board.

 ![](./adding-members-to-boards2.png)